Dennō Senshi Porygon: Affected people

-According to a survey by Japan's Fire and Disaster Management Agency, 685 viewers – 310 male and 375 female – were taken to hospitals by ambulances, although many recovered from their symptoms on their way.
+According to a survey by Japan's Fire and Disaster Management Agency, 685 viewers—310 male and 375 female—were taken to hospitals by ambulances, although many recovered from their symptoms on their way.
 Of these patients, 208 were admitted to hospitals, including three who were admitted while unconscious.
 Two patients remained in hospital for over two weeks.

-There was a higher incidence in the 11 to 15-year old demographic, with over 90% of the affected being from middle and high school age ranges; the oldest victim was a 58-year old from Kanagawa Prefecture.
+There was a higher incidence in the 11- to 15-year-old demographic, with over 90% of the affected being from middle and high school age ranges; the oldest victim was a 58-year-old from Kanagawa Prefecture.
 TV Tokyo had a limited terrestrial coverage area, but there were some victims from outside of the network's range who received one of its stations either by terrestrial or cable overspill who were affected.
 Although approximately 1 in 5000 people are susceptible to these types of seizures, the number of people affected by the Pokémon episode was unprecedented.

 According to a follow-up survey conducted in Saitama Prefecture, approximately 1 in 20 children had symptoms, such as headaches and dizziness.
-According to a report produced by the Japanese Ministry of Health and Welfare, 10.4% of viewers experienced some kind of symptoms.
+According to a report published by the Japanese Ministry of Health and Welfare, 10.4% of viewers experienced some kind of symptoms.
 Twelve thousand children who were not sent to hospitals reported mild symptoms of illness; however, their symptoms more closely resembled mass hysteria than a seizure.
 A study following 103 patients over three years after the event found that only 22% were reported to have had seizures after the incident.
-15 of these patients were determined to have had visually induced seizures, while 56% of the patients who did have more seizures following the incident also having epilepsy.
+15 of these patients were determined to have had visually induced seizures, while 56% of the patients who did have more seizures following the incident also had epilepsy.
 The three-year study of 103 surveyed patients also found that only 25 (24%) of them were determined to have had seizures before the incident took place.